Viral hemorrhagic fever: Signs and symptoms

 The severity of symptoms varies with the type of virus.
-The "VHF syndrome" (capillary leak, bleeding diathesis, and circulatory compromise leading to shock) appears in a majority of people with filoviral hemorrhagic fevers (e.g., Ebola and Marburg virus), Crimean–Congo hemorrhagic fever (CCHF), and the South American hemorrhagic fevers caused by arenaviruses, but only in a small minority of patients with dengue or Rift Valley fever.
+The "VHF syndrome" causes bleeding diathesis, capillary leak, and circulatory shock.
+It happens to most people who have Filoviridae infections (such as Ebola virus or Marburg virus), Crimean–Congo hemorrhagic fever (CCHF), or the South American hemorrhagic fevers (which are caused by Arenaviridae).
+VHF syndrome only happens to a small minority of people who have dengue fever or Rift Valley fever.

 Causes

-Five families of RNA viruses have been recognised as being able to cause hemorrhagic fevers.
+Five families of RNA viruses have been recognized as being able to cause hemorrhagic fevers.